ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_pmsm_model_9ph_dq/uz_pmsm_model_9ph_dq.rst

 Driver reference
 ================

-The set and get functions for voltage and currents are implemented as normal and unsafe version.
+The set and get functions for voltage and currents are implemented as normal and unsafe versions.
 In addition to the regular functions, *unsafe* versions of the driver exist (``_unsafe``).
 These functions are considerably faster than their safe counterparts but violate the software rules outlined in :ref:`software_development_guidelines`.
 It is strongly advised to manually test by comparing the safe and unsafe versions before using *_unsafe*!""